darkraise/ddns-updater/README.md

 ### Using Pre-built Docker Image

 The easiest way to get started is using a pre-built image.
-Images are available from GitHub Container Registry (public)
+Images are available from Docker Hub (public)

 ```bash
 # Copy the example environment file